 You didn’t think we’d go to Animal Kingdom without heading to Pandora did you?
 No, we can’t ride Flight of Passage or Na’vi River Journey and no, we can’t snack on cheeseburger pods at Stu’li Canteen; but we CAN watch Avatar.

 Last but certainly not least, Disney+ is taking us to Hollywood Studios.
-Now, Mickey and Minnie’s Runaway Railway was only open for two weeks before the closures, so you may not have gotten a chance to ride it yet.
+Now, Mickey and Minnie’s Runaway Railway is still relatively new, so you may not have gotten a chance to ride it yet.
 No worries!
 You can stock up on your mouse rules know-how by watching the Mickey Mouse shorts!

 We absolutely love the AC-filled Lightning McQueen’s Racing Academy so we will definitely be watching Cars out of respect for the attraction.
 Plus, we mentioned Toy Story earlier, but go ahead and watch all four of them to get your Toy Story Land fix.